Res Gestae Divi Augusti: Content

 The text is not a full account of the years between 44 BC, the assassination of Augustus' adoptive father Julius Caesar, and AD 14, the year in which he died.
 Instead, it is a personal account of the first Emperor's life and those achievements that he decided to be worth remembering by the Roman people.
 It is an independent self-depiction that is written in a literary form which is unique to the ancient world, and it must be read as such.
 This period of history is seen from Augustus' perspective and the author presents facts that relate only to himself.
 Augustus' enemies are never mentioned by name.
 Caesar's murderers Brutus and Cassius are called simply "those who killed my father".
 Mark Antony and Sextus Pompey, Augustus' opponents in the East, remain equally anonymous; the former is "he with whom I fought the war," while the latter is merely a "pirate".
 One writer, Werner Eck, says that it cannot be stated that Augustus made any false statements.
 Any comprehensive understanding of this period of Roman history should be supplemented by statements from other ancient sources, archaeology, and inscriptions.

 The introduction and first two pararagraphs of the inscription found at the Monumentum Ancyranum of Ankara read as such:

+The style of the work is varies across the different texts, in different languages.
+In Latin inscriptions the text focuses on the imperial strength of Rome and its role as a global empire, to which Augustus is credited as being the key reason for.
+However in contrast the Greek version instead chooses to gloss over such remarks and re-phrases the tributes and conquest of the provinces as less harsh or even removing such as parts, even the beginning of the Greek text omits lines about Romans conquest.
+Various other instances emerge such as how Greeks often simplify Roman ideas or customs for Greek readers.

+Reception

+The first European translations of the Res Gestae came possibly from an Ambassador from the Holy Roman Empire to the Ottoman Sultan, though at first only parts could be read as the rest remained behind homes built by locals against the temple walls.
+However by the 20th century most of these had been removed and the new government under Ataturk which was used to highlight the culture and history of his new state.

+However by the 1920s the Fascist movement in Italy had co-opted the Res Gestae and other symbols of Roman imperialism to help justify their conquest and to inspire other Italians to fight for the fatherland.
+The Res Gestae then in 1937 for the two thousand year anniversary of the birth of Augustus, Mussolini used the ancient text in order to add legitimacy to his political and when Hitler visited it he adored the work too.